tibbis/LED-Strip-HomeKit-Driver/README.md

 ## Setup of homebridge and node.js servers
 Now that all hardware is connected and its corresponding code implemented, the last and a bit tricky part of this guide is left.
 #### Install Homebridge
-First you will need to install homebridge on your Raspberry Pi by following this guide: link:.
+First you will need to install homebridge on your Raspberry Pi by following this guide: link: https://github.com/nfarina/homebridge/wiki/Running-HomeBridge-on-a-Raspberry-Pi.

 After you have managed to successfully install homebridge you will need to create a background service for it using serviced.
-Look at this guide:link.
+Look at this guide: https://github.com/nfarina/homebridge/wiki/Running-HomeBridge-on-a-Raspberry-Pi#running-homebridge-on-bootup-systemd.

 By doing that it will automatically start on boot and as well after eventual crashes.
 #### Homebridge Plugins and config.js